 When you are washing your wig, it’s best to use cool water instead of hot.
 Ideally, lukewarm is best because it’s cool enough to protect the hair but warm enough to rinse any products that have been applied.

-The ends of your human hair wigs are subjected to the most damage and a little extra TLC in the form of added moisture are a good idea.
+The ends of your human hair wigs are subjected to the most damage and a little extra The wigs amplify the natural tendency of your hair to split.
+TLC in the form of added moisture are a good idea.
 The most commonly used oils for hair are olive, jojoba, argan, and coconut oil.
 These are ideal for human hair wigs.
 When choosing a hair oil or cream, look for those ingredients and never place this product at the base of the wig.

 Shampoo that is formulated for synthetic wigs is light and gentle.
 These shampoos are formulated to clean/freshen your wig without stripping the fiber or hair.
 Typical human hair shampoos are made for natural hair and often have additional cleansing agents that remove product build-up as well as natural oils.
 You can use regular shampoo on your human hair wigs, but it’s important to condition it after to restore some of the lost oil.